lbechberger/MLinPractice/Documentation.md

 Further, we implemented a decision tree classifier.
 Due to its nature of learning decision rules from the dataset, it does neither require standardization of data nor does it make assumptions on the data distribution.

 We added the option to define a maximum depth of the tree, which is extremely important to cope with overfitting.
-Further, the criterion for measuring split quality can be choosen between Gini impurity and entropy/information gain.
+Further, the criterion for measuring split quality can be chosen between Gini impurity and entropy/information gain.
 The former is usually preferred for classification and regression trees (CART) while the latter is used for the ID3 variant[^id3] of decision trees.
 Although `sklearn` employs a version of the CART algorithm, it nonetheless works with entropy as measure.

 Decision trees generally have difficulties working with continuous data and we have the compound sentiment (see [Sentiment Analysis](#sentiment_analysis)) as feature of such nature which is continuous in the range $[-1, 1]$ (although a case could be made for it being a discrete feature since it is rounded to four decimal places).